Thomas G. Jones: Postwar career and politics

 Returning from the Civil War, Goode claimed an inheritance from his mother and purchased 750 acres in southern Montgomery County, Alabama in 1865.
 Still, he failed as a farmer and moved in with his mother-in-law in Montgomery by 1869.
 Crushing debts, low cotton prices, and Black Friday would cause him to lose the farm in 1870.

 Meanwhile, Jones became editor of the Montgomery Daily Picayune and read law in 1868, which helped his transition to his later career.
 Admitted to the Alabama bar in 1868, Jones began a private legal practice in Montgomery.
 Until November 1868, Jones worked as a lawyer and editor with Judge Walker's brother, Hal Walker.
 The Daily Picayune allied with the Democratic Party, decried "Negro rule," and proposed racial segregation although, unlike more radical newspapers, it also advocated educating black children.
-Jones also became children in the local Democratic Party, initially opposing groups allegedly trying to prevent the counting of votes for Democrat Robert B. Lindsay for governor.
+Jones also became a member of the local Democratic Party, initially opposing groups allegedly trying to prevent the counting of votes for Democrat Robert B. Lindsay for governor.
 However, others characterize such efforts as intimidating black voters.
 Democrats ended Republican rule in Alabama in 1874, after an election in which Jones led about 100 armed Democrats who patrolled Montgomery on Election Day to intimidate Republican voters.
 Jones' appointment as the reporter of decisions for the Supreme Court of Alabama by Chief Justice Elisha Peck also helped sustain his legal practice from 1870 to 1880.

 By 1874, Jones joined a law firm with former Alabama Chief Justice Samuel F. Rice, despite Rice's alliance with the Republican Party during Reconstruction.
 However, he resigned during a depot dispute between Montgomery and Rice's client, the South and North Alabama Railroad.
 The Louisville and Nashville Railroad later became one of Jones' major clients, including the Capitol City Water Works Company, Western Union Telegraph Company, Southern Express Company, and the Standard Oil Company.
 By 1898, Jones partnered with his half-brother Charles Pollard Jones.

 Jones also wrote one of the earliest codes of legal ethics in 1887, adopted by the Alabama Bar Association and incorporated into the American Bar Association Code of Professional Ethics in 1907.

 After the war, Jones helped organize the Alabama National Guard.
 However, his initial efforts to reorganize the Montgomery True Blues as the Governor's Guards ended up being disbanded by federal authorities in 1868.